OnstakInc/cisco-tetration-hol/labguide/module12/README.md

 # Cisco Tetration - Hands-On Lab

 ## Module12: Policy Creation - Hierarchical Policy - Global Services
+In this module we will begin creating policies that will apply across all of the applications.
+We will accomplish this by creating an Application Workspace called Global Services and associating it with the Cloud Scope.
+The remaining Application Workspaces will be assigned to child scopes of the Cloud scope, and therefore will inherit the policies that we define in the Global Services workspace.
+There are two types of policies that can be created; Default or Absolute.
+Default policies can be overridden by rules in application workspaces that are defined at a lower level of the scope tree.
+For example,  if we defined Default policies in Global Services, an administrator of an application workspace that is associated with a child of the Cloud scope could create Default policies that override the policy we created in Global Services.
+Absolute policies cannot be overridden by policies defined in workspaces that are associated with child scopes.
+This allows a security administrator to set a broad policy at a higher level of the scope tree, such as "Dev app can't talk to Prod database",  and that policy cannot be accidentally or purposely overridden in a child workspace.

+In this module we'll be creating Absolute policies in the Global Services application workspace to permit common traffic that will apply across all applications.

+---
 <a href="https://cisco-tetration-hol-content.s3.amazonaws.com/videos/12_policy_creation_global_services.mp4" style="font-weight:bold" title="Policy Analysis - Global Services"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/diagrams/images/video_icon_mini.png"> Click here to view a video of the tasks necessary to create hierarchical policy that will later be enforced at a Global level.</a>

+---

 ### Steps for this Module
 <a href="#step-001" style="font-weight:bold">Step 001 - Navigate to Inventory Filters</a>